 But while unusable in the growing, S.F.-based library, the books might just be a godsend somewhere else, thought Jewish Community Library director Jonathan Schwartz, as he stared at the looming collection of castoffs.

 Schwartz's inclination was right.
-Last week the books -- dusted off and ready for use -- settled into a new home at the Marvin L. Silverman Jewish Studies reading room at San Francisco State University.
+Last month the books — dusted off and ready for use — settled into a new home at the Marvin L. Silverman Jewish studies reading room at San Francisco State University.

-"They had works they were unable to use and we are the beneficiaries," explained Jewish Studies program director Fred Astren.
+"They had works they were unable to use and we are the beneficiaries," said Jewish studies program director Fred Astren.
 "It's something we could not have purchased or come by on our own.
 It's like a gift from heaven."

 The donation, providing the first books for the reading room, is a "a real shot in the arm," said Astren.
 It will "add strength to our Jewish studies program," a small but growing program that offers around 13 courses per semester.

-The exchange was also like kismet for Schwartz.
-Not only did he find a suitable purpose for the extra books, mostly duplicates, weeded from his 30,000-volume library -- but upon clearing the storage space, he also found enough room to create a staff office.
+The exchange was also beshert, or meant to be, for Schwartz.
+Not only did he find a suitable purpose for the extra books, mostly duplicates, weeded from his 30,000-volume library — but upon clearing the storage space, he also found enough room to create a staff office.
 But it was the donation aspect of the project that most pleased him.